 Homemade apple butter recipe, complete with step-by step instructions.
 Apple butter spiced with cinnamon, cloves, allspice, and lemon.
-There is no butter in apple butter, by the way.
+Great on toast!

-- 4 lbs of good cooking apples (we use Granny Smith or Gravenstein)
+- 4 pounds of good cooking apples (we use Granny Smith or Gravenstein)

 - 1 cup apple cider vinegar